 Configuring Jetty for high load, whether for load testing or for production, requires that the operating system, the JVM, Jetty, the application, the network and the load generation all be tuned.

-The load generation machines must have their OS, JVM, etc., tuned just as much as the server machines.
+Machines handling load generation must have their OS, JVM, etc., tuned just as much as the server machines.

 The load generation should not be over the local network on the server machine, as this has unrealistic performance and latency as well as different packet sizes and transport characteristics.

-The load generator should generate a realistic load:
+The load generator should generate a realistic load.
+Avoid the following pitfalls:

 Both the server machine and any load generating machines need to be tuned to support many TCP/IP connections and high throughput.